Home Fact Sheets

 Eugene W. Kettering Cold War Gallery

-Named in honor of the first head of the Air Force Museum Foundation's Board of Trustees, this 200,000 square-foot third, $22.3 million building opened in 2003.
-The Cold War Gallery features historical and modern aircraft such as the massive B-36, a B-1, an F-117 stealth fighter, an A-10 and the world's only permanent public exhibit of a B-2 stealth bomber.
+Named in honor of the first head of the Air Force Museum Foundation's Board of Trustees, this 200,000 square-foot building opened in 2003.
+The Cold War Gallery features historical and modern aircraft such as the massive B-36, a B-1, an F-117 stealth fighter, an A-10 and the world's only permanent public exhibit of a B-2 stealth bomber, as well as providing temporary exhibit space for the Space Shuttle Exhibit, which will eventually move to the museum's fourth building.

 Missile and Space Gallery

-Implementation of the third phase of the expansion plan is underway and includes a 224,000 square-foot building dedicated to four important elements in the history of the Air Force.
+Implementation of the third phase of the expansion plan is underway as construction has begun on a new 224,000 square-foot building dedicated to four important elements in the history of the Air Force.
 The new facility will include a Space Gallery, the Presidential Aircraft Gallery, the Research & Development Gallery and the Global Reach Gallery.

 Presidential Aircraft Gallery

 The museum is the repository for Air Force aircraft that have been retired from the presidential aircraft fleet.
-Currently, the museum's presidential aircraft are on display in an auxiliary hangar a mile from the main museum complex on a controlled-access portion of Wright- Patterson Air Force Base.
+Currently, the museum's presidential aircraft are on display in an auxiliary hangar a mile from the main museum complex on a controlled-access portion of Wright-Patterson Air Force Base.
 Visitors must be transported by bus to this facility.
-The fourth building will provide all visitors the opportunity to view several of the presidential aircraft and walk through four of them, including the VC-54C Sacred Cow used by President Roosevelt, the VC-121E Columbine III used by President Eisenhower, the VC-118 The Independence used by President Truman and the VC-137C used by President Kennedy, also known as SAM 26000 (AF One) which carried his body back to Washington, D.C. from Dallas after his assassination on Nov.
-22, 1963, and served as the location where President Lyndon B. Johnson was sworn in as the new president.
-SAM 26000 carried seven other presidents besides Kennedy to include Johnson, Nixon, Ford, Carter, Reagan, George H.W.
+The fourth building will provide the opportunity to relocate this collection so all visitors can view nine presidential aircraft and walk through four of them, including the VC-54C Sacred Cow used by President Roosevelt, the VC-121E Columbine III used by President Eisenhower, the VC-118 The Independence used by President Truman and the VC-137C, also known as Air Force One, Special Air Mission (SAM) 26000, that served eight presidents including Kennedy, Johnson, Nixon, Ford, Carter, Reagan, George H.W.
 Bush and Clinton.
+SAM 26000 carried President Kennedy's body back to Washington, D.C. from Dallas after his assassination on Nov.
+22, 1963, and served as the location where President Lyndon B. Johnson was sworn in as the new president..

 Research & Development Gallery